 - CableCreation Active DP to HDMI Cable

 DisplayPort to DVI Adapter/Cable – It converts DisplayPort signal from graphics card or display adapter to DVI signal for monitor or projector having DVI port.
-These types of cables or adapters come in both passive or active form.
+These types of cables or adapters come in both passive and active forms.
 The DisplayPort to DVI adapters/cables can transmit single-link DVI only that limits the maximum resolution to 1920 x 1200@60Hz.

 DisplayPort to DVI Adapters/Cables you can Buy: